Estimated reading time: 5 minutes

-Valentine’s Day, also known as Saint Valentine’s Day, is celebrated on February 14 and has its origins in Western Christianity.
-It was the day to honor Christian martyrs named Valentinus, so it was not exactly the most romantic day.
-Valentine’s Day only began associated with romantic love after Chaucer’s poetry about Valentines’ in the 14th century.
+Valentine’s Day, also called Saint Valentine’s Day, is on February 14.
+Christians started it in Western Europe.
+It was the day to honor a Christian martyr named Valentinus, so it was not exactly the most romantic day.
+Chaucer’s poems about Valentines in the 1300s were the first to link Valentine’s Day to romantic love.

 The day has come a long way since then, and is now synonymous with heart-shaped boxes of chocolates and cards with confessions of love.
 It is not only for Westerners’ anymore, but its celebration has also spread all over the world, including Asia.

 Instead of celebrating only Valentine’s Day, the Japanese have another day to celebrate love.
 Photo by Sasint / CC BY

 When it comes to Valentine’s Day, Japanese are doubling the fun!
 First, it is women’s turn to treat men with chocolates on Valentine’s Day.
 Giri-choco is given with no romantic intentions to male friends or colleagues.
 Honmei-choco, on the other hand, is meant to give for the special other such as boyfriend or husband and (unlike giri-choco) it is usually handmade by the women to show true love.
 White Day comes a month after Valentine’s Day and then it is men’s turn to pamper women with small gifts of chocolate and flowers.